Mohammed20201991/OCR_HU_Tra2022/HuTRDG/README.md

-# Devloped Text Recognition Data Generator toolkit
+# Devloped Handwritten Text Recognition Data Generator toolkit

 A synthetic data generator for text recognition task modfied for Hungarain languge by adding new fonts that support Hungarain special characters